noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 1. Also, our data is stored in row wise fashion (each observation is one row). `UMAP` expects a column-major matrix, so we need to transpose the matrix.
 1. Have a look at the manual of `umap`, apply the function on the transposed matrix and reduce the dimension to $2$.
 Note that this computation might needs a couple of minutes.
 1. Store the result in `X_test_umap_mat` and visualize the result with `StatsPlots.scatter(X_test_umap_mat[1, :], X_test_umap_mat[2, :], group=y_test, alpha=0.3, palette=:seaborn_bright)`.
+1. Reuse the code for previous scatter plot but replace the coloring by the results of the K means clustering algorithm `r_kmachmeans.assignments`.
+1. Compare the two scatter plots (note that the K means results found ten clusters but the naming of the clusters is arbitrary).

 \solution{
 ```julia